Japan to do utmost to have Ghosn return for trial - ministry official

 “We are screening in detail Lebanon’s domestic laws and ...we will do whatever we can to win his return,” the official said.

-The former Nissan Motor and Renault chairman, who was free on bail awaiting trial on charges of financial misconduct, fled to his childhood home of Lebanon last month.
+The former Nissan Motor (7201.T) and Renault (RENA.PA) chairman, who was free on bail awaiting trial on charges of financial misconduct, fled to his childhood home of Lebanon last month.

 The possibility of persuading Lebanon to hand over Ghosn is low, however, the Japanese official said, because Lebanon like many other countries does not extradite its own citizens.